Spicy Thai chicken wings rocking the flavours of sweet chilli sauce, lemongrass, fish sauce, basil & dried mint then baked in the oven.

-- Prepare the wings by cutting and patting dry.
+- Prepare the wings by cutting and patting them dry.

 - Season the wings with plain salt rather than with the dry ingredients.

-- Add the dry ingredients into the sauce to mix with the exception of garlic salt which should be replaced by dried garlc flakes or garlic granules.
+- Add the dry ingredients into the sauce to mix with the exception of garlic salt which should be replaced by dried garlic flakes or garlic granules.

-- Drain the wings then coat in the sticky sauce.
+- Drain the wings then coat them in the sticky sauce.

 Amount Per Serving: Calories: 947Total Fat: 61gSaturated Fat: 22gTrans Fat: 1gUnsaturated Fat: 34gCholesterol: 205mgSodium: 3414mgCarbohydrates: 56gFiber: 2gSugar: 28gProtein: 44g